jillesvangurp/kt-search/manual/GettingStarted.md

 )
 ```

-`KtorRestClient` also has an alternate constructor that you can use if
+`KtorRestClient` has an alternate constructor that you can use if
  you have a proxy in front of your cluster or only one node.

 ```kotlin